MichalGrega/uct.py/README.md

 ## Classes
 ### 📚 `Grid(uct_file_path)`
 The main class that contains all grid elements read from the uct file.\
-*uct_file_path* has to conform to the UCT naming or else an exception is raised.
+Base name of the *uct_file_path* has to conform to the UCT naming or else an exception is raised.
 #### Attributes:
 ▶ `Grid.file -> str` - uct file path passed during class initialization is stored here.\
 ▶ `Grid.filename -> Sub` - object containing parsed uct file name parts as attributes (accepts only formats/values):